synologistical/msgraph-sdk-powershell/src/Files/Files/docs/v1.0-beta/Microsoft.Graph.Files.md

 The collection of column definitions for this contentType.

 ### [Remove-MgDriveListContentTypeColumnLink](Remove-MgDriveListContentTypeColumnLink.md)
-The collection of columns that are required by this content type
+The collection of columns that are required by this content type.

 ### [Remove-MgDriveListContentTypeColumnSourceColumnByRef](Remove-MgDriveListContentTypeColumnSourceColumnByRef.md)
-The source column for content type column.
+The source column for the content type column.

 ### [Remove-MgDriveListDrive](Remove-MgDriveListDrive.md)
 Only present on document libraries.